A User Check is a very important safety precaution, formally missed by many but often carried out by most of us without even realising we’re doing it.

 A user check is something we all should be doing to make sure an appliance is safe before we use it, but few employers are even aware of the need for them to be done, so training is not passed on to staff.
 Staff should be made aware of the importance of checking an appliance before they use it.

 This check is an important part in the process of maintaining safe portable equipment, and is recommended by the HSE.
-If user checks are implemented in-house it can be a help to reducing the frequency between PAT tests.

 The purpose of the check is to make sure the appliance is safe to use.

 Take a power tool for example; is the lead free of any cuts and abrasions, is the plug in one piece and pins not bent, is the tool itself in good order with safety guards in place?